 Financial liabilities and other commitments to be paid are initially measured at fair value, net of directly allocated accessory costs, and subsequently at amortised cost, using the effective interest rate.
 When there is a change in the expected cash flows and it is possible to estimate them reliably, the value of the payables is recalculated to reflect this change, based on the new present value of the expected cash flows and on the internal yield initially determined.
-The financial liabilities are classified under current liabilities, except when the Group has an unconditional right to defer their payment for at least 12 months after the balance sheet date.
+The financial liabilities are classified under current liabilities, except when the Group has an unconditional right to defer their payment for at least 12 months after the Statement of Financial Position date.

 Purchases and sales of financial liabilities are recognised at the valuation date of the relative transaction.

 Financial liabilities are derecognised from the Statement of Financial Position when they are settled and the Group has transferred all the risks and rewards relating to the instrument.

 Trade and other payables are initially recognised at fair value and subsequently measured based on the amortised cost method.

 In order to ensure easy access to credit for its suppliers, the Group has entered into reverse factoring or indirect factoring agreements (with recourse).
 Based on the contractual structures in place, the supplier has the possibility to assign the receivables claimed from the Group at its own discretion to a lending institution and cash in the amount before maturity.

 Invoice payment terms are non-interest bearing as they do not involve further extensions agreed upon between the supplier and the Group.